Flags of Thanks

 24 Jun 2019 - 30 Jun 2019

 ‘Flags of Thanks’ is a national collaborative art project led by Alabaré, as part of the 2019 Armed Forces Day celebrations hosted by Salisbury.
-The nation will be asked to create customised flags that reflect the gratitude and support for the Armed Forces Community, from those currently serving, to veterans and cadets They will then be displayed in a public exhibition during the event in June, in the City’s oldest Church, St Thomas’s.
+The nation will be asked to create customised flags that reflect the gratitude and support for the Armed Forces Community, from those currently serving, to veterans and cadets They will then be displayed in a public exhibition during the event in June, at St Thomas’s church in Salisbury city centre.

 Afterwards, the general public will be able to sponsor having a flag made into something meaningful or useful, such as a sleeping bag or quilt.
 These will be gifted to residents of Alabare’s Homes for Veterans, who have previously been homeless, as a gesture of support and community.
 Lt.
 Col. Neil Stace, also known as the Sewing Soldier, will be spearheading the project, running workshops and transforming the flags into quilts, sleeping bags and ponchos.